Quintisimo/quintisimo.github.io/src/content/blog/no-build-site.md

 ---
-title: "No Build Site"
+title: No Build Site
-description: "Writing new websites the old fashion way"
+description: Writing new websites the old fashion way
-pubDate: "Oct 24 2020"
+pubDate: Oct 24 2020
-heroImage: "./assets/no-build-site.jpg"
+heroImage: ./assets/no-build-site.jpg
+repo: quintisimo/no-build
 ---

 I needed to build a new react site so I fired up [creat-react-app](https://github.com/facebook/create-react-app) in my terminal.
 While I was waiting for all those node modules to install, I started reminiscing about the old days where you didn't need fancy jsx and 1000 line bundle.js file just to build a Hello World site.
 Now don't get me wrong I love the ease of use of npm and all the luxuries it provides.
 The main thing that annoys me is waiting for the project to rebuild after every change.
 Now I have heard about [snowpack](https://github.com/snowpackjs/snowpack) and how it improves on other bundlers, but I started to wonder if it is possible to write a full stack NodeJS and React application without a build step.
 This is what I came up with.